Sidney Jeffryes: Early life and family

-The family grew up in Allora.
-His father Henry spent almost 20 years in the district from 1889.
-He was initially assistant in charge of the local post office, but in September 1899 was appointed officer in charge.
-The death due to pneumonia of Sidney's younger brother Frank in July 1902 was a major tragedy for the family.
+The family grew up in Allora, Queensland.
+Sidney's father, Henry, spent almost 20 years in the district from 1889.
+Initially, he was assistant in charge of the local post office but, in September 1899, was appointed officer-in-charge.
+The death, due to pneumonia, of Sidney's younger brother Frank, in July 1902, was a major tragedy for the family.
 A marble mural tablet to Frank's life was unveiled at the Allora State School in December 1902.
 Sidney's father was transferred to the Emerald Post Office in April 1909, after nearly 20 years at Allora.
 The community held a public farewell for Henry at the Allora Town Hall and he was presented with a purse of sovereigns.
 By the time of the transfer to Emerald, Henry's family were mostly grown and his own health was failing.
-Only his wife relocated with him, and when he died in 1910, there was little connection with Emerald and she relocated to the larger provincial centre of Toowoomba, where she died in 1932.
+Only his wife relocated with him and, when he died in 1910, there was little connection with Emerald.
+She relocated to the larger provincial centre of Toowoomba, where she died in 1932.

-Telegraphy was a major part of the activities of any rural post office and there can be no doubt that Sidney learned morse code and telegraphy with his father.
-The Postmaster-General's department discouraged any staff experiments in wireless after federation.
-But from 1897, news of Marconi's succession of wireless telegraphy achievements spanning greater and greater distances, filled the newspapers of the day.
-At this time many private experimenters were operating without licences and in a remote location such as Allora, the temptations to experiment would have been strong.
+Telegraphy was a major part of the activities of any rural post office and there can be no doubt that Sidney learned Morse code and telegraphy with his father.
+After federation, the Postmaster-General's Department discouraged any staff experimenting with wireless.
+However, from 1897, news of Marconi's succession of wireless telegraphy achievements, spanning greater and greater distances, filled the newspapers of the day.
+At that time, many private experimenters were operating without licences and, in a remote location such as Allora, the temptations to experiment would have been strong.

 Telegraphist

-The Commonwealth of Australia Gazette records Jeffryes as being employed on a temporary basis from 26 March 1909 as a Telegraphist at Sydney for a period of three months.
-This appointment was renewed again June 1909, September 1909, and finally December 1909.
+The Commonwealth of Australia Gazette records Jeffryes as being employed on a temporary basis as a Telegraphist at Sydney from 26 March 1909, for a period of three months.
+The appointment was renewed again June 1909, September 1909, and finally December 1909.
 However, mere telegraphy did not offer the excitement or pecuniary rewards of a wireless operator of the day and his career progressed.